Prisma-pResearch/APARI_version_1.0/model_card_APARI_version_1.0.md

 ## Direct Use

 Generating predictions of in-hospital mortality and prolonged (48h or greater) ICU stay among adult (age 18 years or greater) patients who are undergoing major surgery.

 ## Downstream Use

-Model predictions are used to identify high-acuity patients who are planned for postoperative admission to low-acuity hospital floor units and low-acuity patients who are planned for postoperative admission to high-acuity ICUs, and provides decision support for doctors to rethink the triage destination.
+Model predictions are used to identify high-acuity patients who are planned for postoperative admission to low-acuity hospital floor units and low-acuity patients who are planned for postoperative admission to high-acuity ICUs, and provides advisories for for doctors to rethink the triage destination, and is not for direct clinical decision-making.

 ## Out-of-Scope Use

-Outpatient operations, hospital admissions lasting less than 24 hours, operations performed on children (age less than 18 years).
+Outpatient operations, hospital admissions lasting less than 24 hours, operations performed on children (age less than 18 years), not for direct clinical decision-making.

 # Bias, Risks, and Limitations